| Distance (km) | Ascent (metres) | Number of days | |

 Route type/direction

-Linear, from Buckie to Aviemore and beyond; planned extension from Aviemore to Newtonmore open only as far as Kincraig (6.5 mi/10.5 km); optional spur to Tomintoul (adds 16 miles/25 km and 865 m of ascent to data in route statistics)
+Linear, from Buckie to Newtonmore; extension from Kincraig to Newtonmore open and due for official launch in 2021; optional spur to Tomintoul (adds 15.6 miles/25 km and 865 m of ascent to data in route statistics)

-Traditionally walked from Buckie to Aviemore because the daily distances are shorter and flatter near the coast.
-However, the prevailing winds are from the south-west, so some prefer to walk from Aviemore to Buckie, which is also downhill on trend.
+Traditionally walked from Buckie to Newtonmore because the daily distances are shorter and flatter near the coast.
+However, the prevailing winds are from the south-west, so some prefer to walk downstream from Newtonmore to Buckie.

 Overview